 The number of permanent staff is decreasing yearly which is reflected in a high ratio of mentormentee.
-A large number of students in the college makes it challenging to assign dedicated mentors to each student.
+Large Student Populations: A large number of students, making it challenging to assign dedicated mentors to each student.
 Limited resources, including faculty and staff, make it difficult to ensure that every student has access to a mentor continually.
+Institutions offer diverse academic programs; it can be particularly challenging to match students with mentors who have expertise in their specific field of study.